brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-09-opera-11-browser-maintains-its-small-cult-like-following-after-15-years.md

----
-layout: post
-title: Opera 11 Browser maintains its Small Cult-like Following after 15 years
+# Opera 11 Browser maintains its Small Cult-like Following after 15 years
----

 Longtime underdog <a href="http://www.opera.com/">Opera</a> Software has released its browser Opera 11.
 Opera's browser has developed a small cult-like following since its inception in 1996, its following based primarily on its speed, innovation and open-source ideals.
 In a series of browser firsts, Opera was the first browser to introduce tabbed browsing which has now become the industry standard.